Auditions

 I want to audition for two a cappella groups on campus, but they both have auditions at the same time!
 Can I audition for both, or do I have to choose one?

 You can audition for as many different a cappella groups as you’d like!
 After all, just because you audition for a group does not mean you’re obligated to join that group if you’re accepted.
 Just be sure to inform us and the other groups that you are trying out for several groups.
-We all want you to have the best shot at the most groups, so we will make sure you get just that! *High Five!*
+We all want you to have the best shot at the most groups, so we will make sure you get just that! *Two Hand High Five!*

 What song should I use to audition?